Summary

 How to use this policy

-This policy replaces the Seed Zones of Ontario (OMNR 2010).
+This policy replaces the Seed Zones of Ontario (OMNRF 2010).
 The former seed zone unit will be used until the seed collected and stored under the previous policy transitions to seed collected and stored under the current policy.
 Text within a grey box indicates mandatory direction in the policy and appendices; the remaining direction is flexible, allowing for professional interpretation.
 Direction is included in the appendices to allow for ease of updates to the science and analyses.
 Terms are defined in the glossary (Appendix 5).

 Background